Docs

 /api/workspaces/{workspace-id}/flows/{flow-slug}/installations/{installation-id}/interfaces/{interface-id}

-return entitlement errors such as billing_trial_ended; handle those as billing
+return entitlement or checkout errors such as billing_trial_ended; handle

 flows interfaces curl prints Authorization: Bearer ${BREYTA_TOKEN} as a